madewithcnc/documentation-site/src/made-with-cnc/hand-held-consoles/tormach/index.rst

 Tormach Path Pilot
 =========================

-CNC Control Pendant that functions as a hand held console for Tormach Path Pilot CNC machines.
+CNC Control Pendant that functions as a hand-held console for Tormach Path Pilot CNC machines.

 It is 100% plug and play, requiring no modifications to the Path Pilot controller software.
 It connects to Path Pilot via a USB cable.